SELinuxProject/selinux-notebook/src/xperm_rules.md

 *operation*

 A key word defining the operation to be implemented by the rule.
-Currently only the *ioctl* operation is supported by the kernel policy language and kernel as described in the [*ioctl* Operation Rules](#ioctl-operation-rules) section.
+Currently only the *ioctl* and *nlmsg* operations are supported by the kernel policy language and kernel as described in the sections below.

 *xperm_set*